-The Department of Surgery requires that all first year residents complete an ACLS and BLS course prior to beginning their first year of training.
+The Department of Surgery requires that all first-year residents complete an ACLS and BLS course prior to beginning their first year of training.
 Please present copies of these cards to the GME office and the residency coordinator prior to beginning residency.
-It is your responsibility to renew these courses and submit proof of renewal to the GME and residency office.
+It is your responsibility to renew these courses and submit proof of renewal to your coordinator and to the GME and residency office.